 - a) General.
 The requirements of this Subpart G apply to used oil burners except as specified in subsections (a)(1) and (a)(2) of this Section.
 A used oil burner is a facility where used oil not meeting the specification requirements in Section 739.111 is burned for energy recovery in devices identified in Section 739.161(a).
-Facilities burning used oil for energy recovery under the following conditions are not subject to this Subpart G: - 1) The used oil is burned by the generator in an on-site space heater under the provisions of Section 739.123; or - 2) The used oil is burned by a processor for purposes of processing used oil, which is considered burning incidentally to used oil processing. - b) Other applicable provisions.
-A used oil burner that conducts the following activities is also subject to the requirements of other applicable provisions of this Part as indicated below. - 1) A burner that generates used oil must also comply with Subpart C of this Part; - 2) A burner that transports used oil must also comply with Subpart E of this Part; - 3) Except as provided in Section 739.161(b), a burner that processes or rerefines used oil must also comply with Subpart F of this Part; - 4) A burner that directs shipments of off-specification used oil from their facility to a used oil burner or first claim that used oil that is to be burned for energy recovery meets the used oil fuel specifications set forth in Section 739.111 must also comply with Subpart H of this Part; and
+Facilities burning used oil for energy recovery under the following conditions are not subject to this Subpart G: - 1) The used oil is burned by the generator in an on-site space heater under the provisions of Section 739.123; or - 2) The used oil is burned by a processor for purposes of processing used oil, which is considered burning incidentally to used oil processing. - b) Other Applicable Provisions applicable provisions.
+A used oil burner that conducts the following activities is also subject to the indicated requirements of other applicable provisions of this Part: as indicated below. - A burner that generates used oil must also comply with Subpart C-of this Part; - 2) A burner that transports used oil must also comply with Subpart E-of this Part; - 3) Except as provided in Section 739.161(b), a burner that processes or rerefines used oil must also comply with Subpart F-of this Part; - 4) A burner that directs shipments of off-specification used oil from their facility to a used oil burner or first claim that used oil that is to be burned for energy recovery meets the used oil fuel specifications set forth in Section 739.111 must also comply with Subpart H-of this Part; and - 5) A burner that disposes of used oil must comply with Subpart I-of this Part.

-- 5) A burner that disposes of used oil must comply with Subpart I of this Part. - c) Specification fuel.
-This Subpart G does not apply to a person burning used oil that meets the used oil fuel specification of Section 739.111, provided that the burner complies with the requirements of Subpart H of this Part.

-Section 739.161 Restriction on Burning

-- a) Off-specification used oil fuel may only be burned for energy recovery in the following devices: - 1) Industrial furnaces identified in 35 Ill.
+c) that me eets the Fuel fuel.
+This Subpart G does not apply to a person burning used oil used oil fuel specification of Section 739.111, provided that the burne the requirements of Subpart H-of this Part.
+(Source e: Ame ended at t 42 III.
+Reg, effective) Section on 739.161 Restriction on Burning a) Off-specification used oil fuel may only be burned for energy recovery in the following devices: 1) Industr rial furnaces identified in 35 Ill.
 Adm.
-Code 720.110; - 2) Boilers, as defined in 35 Ill.
+Code 720.110; 2) Boilers s, as defined in 35 Ill.
 Adm.
-Code 720.110, that are identified as follows: - A) Industrial boilers located on the site of a facility engaged in a manufacturing process where substances are transformed into new products, including the component parts of products, by mechanical or chemical processes; - B) Utility boilers used to produce electric power, steam, heated or cooled air, or other gases or fluids for sale; or - C) Used oil-fired space heaters provided that the burner meets the provisions of Section 739.123; or - 3) Hazardous waste incinerators subject to regulation under Subpart O of 35 Ill.
-Adm.
-Code 724 or 725. - b) Restrictions. - 1) With the following exception, a used oil burner may not process used oil unless it also complies with the requirements of Subpart F of this Part. - 2) A used oil burner may aggregate off-specification used oil with virgin oil or on-specification used oil for purposes of burning, but may not aggregate for purposes of producing on-specification used oil.
+Code 720.110, that are identified as s: A) Industrial boilers located on the site of a facility engaged in a manufacturing process where substances are transformed into new products, including the component parts of products, by mechanical or chemical processes; B) Utility boilers used to produce electric power, steam, heated or cooled air, or other gases or fluids for sale; or C) Used oil-fired space heaters provided that the burner meets the provisions of Section 739.123; or 3) dous waste incinerators subject to regulation under Subpart O of 35 I Code 724 or 725. l1. b) Restric ctions .
+1) he following exception, a used oil burner may not process used oil it also complies with the requirements of Subpart F-of this Part.
+2) on-spe d oil burner may aggregate off-specification used oil with virgin oil or ecification used oil for purposes of burning, but may not aggregate for ses of producing on-specification used oil.
+(Source e: Ame ended a t 42 Ill.
+Reg, effective)